SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 including a template for a macro implementation and declaration.

-To add macros to an existing project,
-Edit your `Package.swift` file as follows:
+To add macros to an existing project, edit the beginning of your `Package.swift` file as follows:

 - Set a Swift tools version of 5.9 or later in the `swift-tools-version` comment.
 - Import the `CompilerPluginSupport` module.
 - Include macOS 10.15 as a minimum deployment target in the `platforms` list.
-- Add a dependency on [SwiftSyntax][].
-  Replace the `some-tag` placeholder in the code below with the Git tag for the version of SwiftSyntax you want to use.

 The code below shows the beginning of an example `Package.swift` file.